nshiab/simple-data-analysis/README.md

 - To ease the way for non-coders (especially journalists) into the beautiful world of data analysis and data visualization in JavaScript.

-- To uniformize and accelerate frontend/backend workflows with a simple-to-use library working both in the browser and with NodeJS.
+- To standardize and accelerate frontend/backend workflows with a simple-to-use library working both in the browser and with NodeJS.

 We are always trying to improve it.
 Feel free to start a conversation or open an issue, and check [how you can contribute](https://github.com/nshiab/simple-data-analysis/blob/main/CONTRIBUTING.md).